 - Wittenberg University scholarships

-- Wright State University first-year scholarships
+- Wright State University scholarships

 - Anthony Muñoz Foundation Scholarship